-- 1. the wider transportation network taking account of the former use of the site - 2. local open space/recreational facilities - 3. built sports facilities - 4. local primary school
+- 1. the wider transportation network taking account of the former use of the site including securing adoption of roads and footpaths and turning facilities - 2. local open space/recreational facilities - 3. built sports facilities - 4. local primary school

 With regard to (2) the provision of on-site open space required by LID would be too small to function as useful recreational space.
 It is considered that a financial contribution to upgrade local open space/recreational facilities should be sought.